 (Also offered as EVST 3340.)
 Three credits.

 Interdisciplinary analysis of conservation and the human-environment relationship from a cross-cultural perspective.
-Major topics include environmental ethics, climate change, natural disasters, health, and environmental justice.
+Major topics include sustainability, environmental ethics, climate change, natural disasters, health, and environmental justice.

 (Also offered as WGSS 3350.)
 Three credits.

 Major conceptual and historical problems in the study of gender in anthropology.
 Women’s roles in different historical and contemporary settings, and new understandings of family, kinship, power, and cultural ideologies.